 - It’s a form of interaction.
 If you don’t remember much, what do you talk about?
 Humans are social creatures and we all need to feel we have something to add.

 So taking these 3 points into consideration, it’s usually better to not correct the patient.
 Imagine how distressing it would be if someone told you we all live on Mars and Earth died 200 years ago.
 Clearly that isn’t the case, but that confusion is what it feels like for someone who has just been told their confabulation is wrong.
-Usually, like my rose tinted memory of my journey home form the hospital, it’s harmless anyway.
+Usually, like my rose tinted memory of my journey home from the hospital, it’s harmless anyway.
 So if you can, just bear with us.

 When people can’t see what’s wrong with you, they can jump to the wrong conclusion easily.
 For more examples of what this is like to go Living with invisible disability caused brain injury.